Terrifier 2: Novelization

 A novelization of Terrifier 2 by Tim Waggoner was released by Titans Books on October 29, 2024.
+It would go on to win the 2025 Scribe Award for Best Adapted Novel.

 Sequel

 In 2019, both Leone and Thornton stated that a Terrifier 3 was planned, along with further installments that would slowly build on Art's background and motives.
 In October 2022, Leone said he had an entire treatment for a third film but it was "getting so big that it could potentially split into a Part 4 because [he] wouldn't want to make another 2 hour 20 minute movie."
 The Coven Films, a French distribution company and executive producer of the series, announced in May 2023 that filming for the third would begin in either November or December of that year with an expected release in late 2024, a "low-mid seven figure budget."
 Leone, producer Phil Falcone, and actors David Howard Thornton and Lauren LaVera were all slated to reprise their roles.

 Principal photography commenced by July 2023.
 The film is set during Christmas.
 In October of the same year, it was announced that the first trailer for the sequel would debut on November 1, 2023, exclusively during a theatrical re-release of Terrifier 2.